 Moreton Island and North Stradbroke Island ferry services have significantly reduced or canceled due to the large swell.
 Please check with ferry providers before traveling.

 Those living on the Gold Coast, Sunshine Coast and in Brisbane, particularly those near waterways or coastal locations may experience localized flooding due to heavy rainfall and tides.
 Travelers should take care when driving on roads in affected locations and obey all road signage and traffic control in place.

 Check with authorities for more information before traveling to any destination, follow any official warnings and listen to local news reports to monitor the situation.

-Townsville experienced widespread flooding due to a monsoonal weather system which has inundated the city with a year's worth of rainfall in a week.
+Townsville experienced widespread flooding due to a monsoonal weather system that has inundated the city with a year's worth of rainfall in a week.
 Many highways and roads in surrounding areas are still cut by flood waters.

 If you see flood waters as you are driving towards Townsville and surrounding regions, do not attempt to drive through.
 Obey all road closure signs.
 For more information, please visit the Townsville City Council Emergency Management Dashboard.